osg-htc/operations/docs/services/topology-contacts-data.md

     Is the short name -> organization mapping for the institution in `/mappings/project_institution.yaml` (e.g. `UWMadison: "University of Wisconsin-Madison"`)?
-    If not, either ask the PR author to add it.
+    If not, ask the PR author to add it.

 -   Does the "FieldOfScience" in the YAML match one of the keys in `/mappings/nsfscience.yaml`?
     (The list is also available on the _left_ column of [this CSV](https://topology.opensciencegrid.org/nsfscience/csv).)